-More recently, engagements have included returns to the Lyric Opera of Chicago as Monterone in Rigoletto, the title role of Verdi’s Falstaff with Manitoba Opera, Sharpless in Madama Butterfly and Renato in Un Ballo in Maschera with Florida Grand Opera, title role in Rigoletto with Atlanta Opera, Scarpia in Tosca and Rolando in La Battaglia di Legnano with Sarasota Opera, Germont in La traviata with Des Moines Metro Opera, Alberich in Das Rheingold with Pacific Opera Victoria in Canada, and Iago in Otello with Arizona Opera.
+Engagements have also included returns to the Lyric Opera of Chicago as Monterone in Rigoletto, the title role of Verdi’s Falstaff with Manitoba Opera, Sharpless in Madama Butterfly and Renato in Un Ballo in Maschera with Florida Grand Opera, the title role in Rigoletto with Atlanta Opera, Scarpia in Tosca and Rolando in La Battaglia di Legnano with Sarasota Opera, Germont in La traviata with Des Moines Metro Opera, Alberich in Das Rheingold with Pacific Opera Victoria in Canada, and Iago in Otello with Arizona Opera.

 Early in his career, Mr. Thomas was a member of the MusikTheater Ensemble for Stadttheater Giessen.
 During his years in Europe, he was a guest artist in Basel, Switzerland, and Heidelberg, Germany, and made his début with Macedonia Opera as Amonasro in Aïda.
 Mr. Thomas also appeared in Hong Kong, Fiesole, Pisa, Cagnes-sur-Mer, Sarlat, Luzerne, and Utrecht, under the auspices of Stichting Pagliacci of Utrecht University.